astronomer/docs/learn/airflow-custom-xcom-backends.md

 If you want to further customize the functionality for your custom XCom backend, you can override additional methods of the [XCom module](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/xcom/index.html) ([source code](https://github.com/apache/airflow/blob/main/airflow/models/xcom.py)).

 A common use case for this is removing stored XComs upon clearing and rerunning a task in both the Airflow metadata database and the custom XCom backend.
 To do so, the `.clear()` method needs to be overridden to include the removal of the referenced XCom in the custom XCom backend.
-The code below shows an example of a `.clear()` method that includes the deletion of an XCom stored in a custom S3 backend, using the AWS version of the CustomXComBackendJSON XCom backend from [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization) of the tutorial.
+The code below shows an example of a `.clear()` method that includes the deletion of an XCom stored in a custom S3 backend, using the AWS version of the `MyCustomXComBackend` XCom backend from [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization) of the tutorial.

 <details>
 <summary>Click to view an example override of the .clear() method</summary>